A Unified FPT Framework for Crossing Number Problems: Proof of

 First, in a series of claims, we prove that we can assume that each necklace of~$\complex_5$ is either not used at all by~$G_2$, or used by a necklace of~$G_2$ of the same type. \begin{itemize} \item Let $v$ be a vertex of~$G$.
 We claim that, in the embedding of~$G_2$ in~$\complex_5$, $v$ cannot be mapped to the interior of a necklace~$N$ of~$\complex_5$.
 Indeed, otherwise, since $v$ has degree at least three in~$G_2$, it is mapped to some interior vertex of~$N$ (i.e., not to an interior point of an edge of~$N$).
 Moreover, $v$, as a vertex in~$G_2$, has at least three distinct neighbors, each of degree at least three, and thus mapped either to a vertex of~$N$, or to the complement of~$N$.
 But, starting from the location of~$v$ in~$N$, there do not exist three disjoint paths going to different vertices of~$N$ or to the complement of~$N$.
 This contradiction proves the claim.

-\item Assume now that some vertex~$v$ of~$G_2$ is mapped to the interior of a necklace~$N$ of~$\complex_5$, of thickness $p+2q+2\lambda(r)+i$ (where, again, $q=\sum_jq_j$), and beads of size $c-i+2$, for some~$j$.
+\item Assume now that some vertex~$v$ of~$G_2$ is mapped to the interior of a necklace~$N$ of~$\complex_5$, of thickness $3r+p+3q+i$ (where, again, $q=\sum_{j=1}^cq_j$), and beads of size $c-i+2$, for some~$i$.
 We claim that $N$ actually contains a necklace of~$G_2$ of the same type.
 Indeed, by the previous paragraph, $v$ is not a vertex of~$G$, and is thus an interior vertex of a necklace of~$G_2$.
 Moreover, $v$ has degree at least three, so it is mapped to an interior vertex~$x$ of~$N$.
-This vertex~$x$ of~$N$ is connected to each of its two distinct neighbors by $p+2q+2\lambda(r)+i$ parallel edges, and is incident to $c-i+2$ loops.
-Moreover, $v$ is part of a necklace of thickness $p+2q+2\lambda(r)+j$ and beads of size $c-j+2$, for some~$j$.
+This vertex~$x$ of~$N$ is connected to each of its two distinct neighbors by $3r+p+3q+i$ parallel edges, and is incident to $c-i+2$ loops.
+Moreover, $v$ is part of a necklace of thickness $3r+p+3q+j$ and beads of size $c-j+2$, for some~$j$.
 Considerations similar to those of the previous paragraph imply that $i=j$.
 Arguing similarly with the neighbors of~$v$ that are not vertices of~$G$ yields the result.

 \item We claim that without loss of generality, if the endpoints of an edge~$e$ of~$G_2$ avoid the interior of all necklaces of~$\complex_5$, then $e$ avoids all necklaces of~$\complex_5$.
-To prove this, there are two cases: \begin{itemize} \item Assume that $e$ is a loop (part of a ``bead'').
+To prove this, there are two cases: \begin{itemize} \item Assume that $e$ is a loop.
 Let $v$ be the vertex of~$G_2$ incident to~$e$.
-Since $v$ has degree at least three, $v$ is mapped to the surface part of~$\complex_5$.
-So $e$ can be redrawn to a small neighborhood of~$v$, while preserving the fact that we have an embedding of~$G_2$ into~$\complex_5$. \item Assume that $e$ is not a loop.
-First we remark that $\complex_5$ has at most $p+2q+2\lambda(r)$ singular points, excluding the singular points in the interior of a necklace.
-Then, we note that $e$ is part of a batch of at least $p+2q+2\lambda(r)+1$ parallel edges, at least one of which, say~$e'$, has its relative interior that avoids all of the at most $p+2q+2\lambda(r)$ singular points described above.
+Since $v$ avoids the interior of all necklaces of~$\complex_5$, the loop~$e$ can be redrawn to a small neighborhood of~$v$, while preserving the fact that we have an embedding of~$G_2$ into~$\complex_5$. \item Assume that $e$ is not a loop.
+It is part of a batch of at least $3r+p+3q+1$ parallel edges.
+The interior of each necklace of~$\complex_5$ can be visited by at most one such edge, because the endpoints of~$e$ are outside it; also, each singular point of~$\complex_5$ can be visited by at most one such edge.
+Moreover, $\complex_5$ has at most $r+q$ necklaces, and at most $2r+p+2q$ singular points that avoid the interior of all necklaces.
+It follows that for some edge~$e'$ in the batch, the relative interior of~$e'$ avoids the interiors of all necklaces and all singular points.
 We can thus reroute $e$ parallel to~$e'$, avoiding all necklaces, while preserving the fact that we have an embedding of~$G_2$ into~$\complex_5$. \end{itemize} \end{itemize}